carlopacioni/vortexRdata/cran-comments.md

     Maintainer: ‘Carlo Pacioni <C.Pacioni@Murdoch.edu.au>’

     New submission

-    Possibly mis-spelled words in DESCRIPTION:

-    Pacioni (12:9)

-    al (11:17, 12:20)

-    et (11:14, 12:17)

-    vortexR (3:35)
     ```

     We would like to confirm that this package is a new submission.

-    We would like to confirm that flagged possible mis-spelled words are
-    false positives and in fact correct.

 * checking package dependencies ...
 NOTE

     ```